pasientskyhosting/forwardproxy/README.md

 ##### Security

+- **basicexternal [URL]**
+External endpoint to validate basic HTTP auth credentials.
+This property may only be used once and cannot be used in conjuction with `basicauth`
+_Default: no authentication required._

 - **basicauth [user] [password]**
 Sets basic HTTP auth credentials.
 This property may be repeated multiple times.
+This property cannot be used in conjuction with `basicexternal`.
 Note that this is different from Caddy's built-in `basicauth` directive.
 BE SURE TO CHECK THE NAME OF THE SITE THAT IS REQUESTING CREDENTIALS BEFORE YOU ENTER THEM.
 _Default: no authentication required._

 - **probe_resistance [secretlink.tld]**